+44(0) 113 343 4747

 The Literature of Crisis: Politics and Gender in 1790s Britain

-I would be happy to supervise dissertations or PhD thesis on almost all aspects of eighteenth-century literature and culture, though I have a special interest in politics, theatre, and gendered approaches to the period.
+I would be happy to supervise dissertations or PhD thesis on almost all aspects of eighteenth-century literature and culture, though I have a special interest in gendered approaches to the period.
 I also teach on the Romantic Literature and Culture MA programme, and would be pleased to hear from anyone who is thinking about enrolling on that scheme.